jia-kai/SANM/README.md

 # SANM: A Symbolic Asymptotic Numerical Solver

-This repository is the official implementation of the SANM solver to appear at SIGGRAPH 2021.
+This repository is the official implementation of the SANM solver described in [our paper](https://arxiv.org/abs/2105.08535) to appear at SIGGRAPH 2021.

-SANM is a framework that automates and generalizes the Asymptotic Numerical Methods (ANM) to solve symbolically represented nonlinear systems via numerical continuation and **higher-order approximations**(unlike Newtonian methods that essentially use first or second order approximations).
+SANM is a framework that automates and generalizes the Asymptotic Numerical Method (ANM) to solve symbolically represented nonlinear systems via numerical continuation and higher-order approximations (unlike Newtonian methods that essentially use first or second order approximations).
 In a nutshell, SANM automatically extends a parameterized curve in a high-dimensional space from a given starting point, where the curve is implicitly defined by a symbolically